GluuFederation/docs-ce-prod/3.0.2/source/admin-guide/user-group.md

 To enable user registration via the Gluu Server, follow these steps:

-1. Navigate to `Custom Scripts` and select the `User Registration` tab.
+1. Navigate to `Custom Scripts` and select the `User Registration` tab;
-2. Find the `Enabled` field and check the box.
+2. Find the `Enabled` field and check the box;
-3. Click the `Update` button at the bottom of the page.
+3. Click the `Update` button at the bottom of the page;
+4. New users will now be able to register for accounts at: `https://<hostname>/identity/register`.

 ### Adding Attributes to Registration
 A limited number of attributes are present in the default registration form.
 If more attributes are needed they can be added via the GUI by navigating to `Organization Configuration` > `Manage Registration`.
 Learn how to [add attributes](./oxtrust-ui.md#manage-registration) to the default registration form.